Poohl/octopOS/README.md

     ```
     $ make debug
     ```
-    in another terminal enter the displayed command to connect gdb; something like:
+    in another terminal enter the displayed command or run the debug script:
     ```
-    gdb-multiarch -ex "target remote localhost:1234"
+    sh debug.sh
     ```